 At the beginning of this post I said *I hoped* this is how my obituary would read.
 I’ve changed my mind.

 There is no need for me to “hope” for anything since I’m still alive and kickin’.
 I’m in full control of how I live my life from this day forward.
-As much as I love FIRE and the thought of retiring early, I also think that I’ve been walking a line that looks like an unhealthy obsession with money (stay tuned for a future post on that topic).
+As much as I love FIRE and the thought of retiring early, I also think that I’ve been walking a line that looks like an unhealthy obsession with money.

 Money is awesome and useful and all that, but at the end of the day money is just stuff, and stuff doesn’t matter.

 If you passed away tomorrow, would you be happy with how your obituary read or are there things you’d like to change moving forward?
 Places left to see?
 Amends to be made?
-Remember to let me know if you decide to write an obituary (or if you already have) so that I can link back to it.
+Let me know if you decide to write an obituary (or if you already have) so that I can link back to it.